bkmi/tmnre/README.md

 The training of these methods is implemented in a jupyter notebook `gen-torus.ipynb` with diagnostic plots.
 When the `SAVE` flag is turned on, the notebook trains and generates a number of data pickles.
 The ones reported in the paper are included within this repo.

+### Other SBI Methods

+The other sbi methods were trained using the script `torus/metrics/sbi-torus.py`.
+The corresponding plots were generated using `torus/metrics/sbi-plot-torus.ipynb`.

 ## Eggbox

 ### Ground Truth